Comfortable, Affirming, Online

 My assessments are NOT “neuropsychological testing,” which may be required by some entities.

 I am a Licensed Mental Health Counselor, NOT a Psychologist.
-However, like Psychologists, I am a PhD-level provider (rather than Master’s-level), which can be helpful sometimes.
+However, like Psychologists, I am a PhD-level provider (rather than Master’s-level), which can help meet some institutional requirements.

 I can NOT prescribe medication.
-I can provide information to prescribing providers at your request and with your written consent.
+My reports bridge neuro-affirming perspectives into medical terms to help support your healthcare, and I can provide information to prescribing providers at your request and with your written consent.

 I do not provide ESA letters at this time, although I gladly provide documentation for other accommodations.